UTI Treatment in Topeka, KS

 A Urinary tract infection, or a UTI, is an infection in the urinary system that is typically found in the bladder.
 Urinary tract infections are more often found in women than men.
 The symptoms of a urinary tract infection can be painful and uncomfortable.
 Physicians usually treat urinary tract infections with antibiotics and sometimes medication to soothe the pain.
-Dr. Brad Rupp is a board-certified urologist with extensive experience diagnosing and treating UTIs.
-If you suspect you may be experiencing symptoms of a UTI, call our urology office in Topeka, KS at (785) 354-7877 today!
+Dr. Brad Rupp is a board-certified urologist with over 28 years of experience diagnosing and treating UTIs.
+If you suspect you may be experiencing symptoms of a UTI, call our urology office in Topeka, Leavenworth, or Emporia, KS at (785) 354-7877 today!

 Types of Urinary Tract Infection

 - Kidneys (acute pyelonephritis): a severe kidney infection that includes symptoms that include high fever, bloody/cloudy urine and nausea and vomiting

 - Bladder (cystitis): inflammation of the bladder, caused by a bacterial infection, results in frequent and painful urination

 urologists usually treat urinary tract infections with antibiotics.
 Symptoms typically clear up within a few days of treatment, but it may be recommended by your urologist to continue the antibiotics for up to a week or more.
 Pain medication may be prescribed in addition to the antibiotics that numbs your bladder and urethra to relieve the burning while urinating.

 It is important to keep out for the following signs and symptoms to help identify if you are suffering from a urinary tract infection: